Springtime Guide

 No Mow May is an environmental campaign that encourages people to refrain from mowing their lawns during the month of May.
 The aim of the campaign is to promote biodiversity and provide a habitat for pollinators such as bees, butterflies, and other insects.
 Learn more and register for the program.

 Grow fresh, healthy vegetables for your family and plant flowers to beautify your neighborhood.
-The City, in partnership with Milwaukee Urban Gardens, offers season garden permits for residents who would like to garden on a vacant lot near their home or create community green space.
-Apply for a permit with Groundwork/Milwaukee Urban Gardens, call 414-763-9947.
+The Department of City Development offers garden permits for residents who would like to garden on a City-owned vacant lot near their home or create a community green space.
+Apply for a permit with DCD Real Estate, email [email protected] or call 414-283-5838.

 Community Improvement Projects